 Context

-The wedding ceremony is one of the most visible acts of pastoral ministry, bringing the church into contact with families that may have little other connection to organized religion.
-The ceremony itself is brief — typically 20-30 minutes — yet it represents the culmination of months of preparation and carries profound theological significance.
-This article examines the biblical vocabulary of marriage as covenant, surveys best practices in premarital counseling and ceremony planning, and offers practical guidance for pastors seeking to craft wedding ceremonies that are both personally meaningful and theologically faithful.
+The wedding ceremony is one of the most visible and culturally significant acts of pastoral ministry.
+It brings the church into contact with families and communities that may have little other connection to congregational life.
+For the pastor, the wedding ceremony is an opportunity to proclaim the gospel, model the church's theology of marriage, and provide pastoral care to couples at a pivotal life transition.
+This article examines the biblical vocabulary of marriage covenant, surveys approaches to wedding ceremony design, and offers practical guidance for pastors navigating the complexities of contemporary wedding ministry.

 Key Greek/Hebrew Words